HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/fabricechapuis_gitBugD/protocol.md

 ## Specific elements
 Status code for sucess: 0.
 Error response message if:
-1. Undefined operation -> 1
+1. Unknown operation -> 1
-2. Numbers in wrong format (for example, letters instead of digits) -> 2 If one or both numbers sent by the client are not specified, 0 will be taken as the missing number/s.
+2. Numbers in wrong format (for example, letters instead of digits) -> 2
+3. Wrong number of arguments (for example, 5 arguments given instead of 3) -> 3
+If one or both numbers sent by the client are not specified, 0 will be taken as the missing number/s.
 Messages are UTF-8 encoded, with “\n” as end-of-line character.